THE APPLICATION FOR THE FALL 2018 EVENING SESSION IS NOW AVAILABLE!

-Classes are taught by University of Arizona Cooperative Extension faculty, industry professionals and other horticulture experts.
+Master Gardener Training classes are taught by University of Arizona Cooperative Extension faculty, industry professionals and other horticulture experts.
 The program teaches the fundamentals of selecting, installing, and maintaining healthy, appropriate landscapes and gardens for the Arizona low desert.
-The cost of the 17-week training is $275.00, which includes a thumb drive of electronic horticulture publications, a training manual, a Master Gardener badge, an insignia polo shirt, and all handouts.
-Topics include:

 - Plant Problem Diagnosis